 If you’ve ever made pancakes for more people than just yourself you know it takes an eternity in just one pan.
 If you love pancakes and make them often I recommend using 2-4 pans at the same time on different burners.
-OR invest in a cool thingy like this Plug-In Electric Griddle * where you can cook pretty much all your pancakes on the plate at the same time.
+OR invest in a cool thingy like a Plug-In Electric Griddle where you can cook pretty much all your pancakes on the plate at the same time.

 Flourless Banana Pancakes Video

 Flourless Banana Pancakes

 - 1 cup old fashioned rolled oats (certified gluten-free for gluten-free)

 - 1/2 cup almond milk (or any other milk you prefer)